What you need to know about Sexuality and Gender

 In just the same way, we should understand that everyone has the right to make decisions about their sex or gender identity to suit the way that they feel inside.
 It is okay to have an identity that is different to what we were told to expect.
 Diversity of sexuality, sex and gender is a natural and normal part of the human experience, and a valuable part of who we are.

 TALKING TO SOMEONE ABOUT SEXUALITY

 There are people that you can talk to about questions, experiences or concerns with sexuality or gender, or for support or help.
 Find out about what kind of help you can access – talk to Anamata CAFE.

-Anamata CAFE has a diversity group that meets once a week to work together to raise awareness, share knowledge, empower others, create opportunity for change, give non-judgemental support to one another and others who may join.
-Please feel free to contact Mary-Lou Clark (youth worker) at Anamata CAFE 07 3760098.
+Anamata CAFE has a diversity group that meets once a week to work together to raise awareness, share knowledge, empower others, create opportunity for change, give non-judgmental support to one another and others who may join.
+Please feel free to us at Anamata CAFE 07 3760098.

 RAINBOW COMMUNITIES WITHOUT VIOLENCE

 Most rainbow relationships are based on love and mutual respect.
 But sometimes what’s happening in our reltionships doesn’t feel alright.
 These are the forms of controling behaviour in Rainbow relationships identified in community hui hosted by Hohou Te Rongo Kahukura – Outing violence.